The Bay-Tree Maiden: Greece

-Richard MacGillivray Dawkins noted that similar tales may begin with a mother wishing for a bayberry tree child, but, as the story continues, the daughter acts as if she lived in the tree all along - a trait "distinctively Greek", he argued.
+According to Richard MacGillivray Dawkins, similar tales may begin with a mother wishing for a bayberry tree child, but, as the story continues, the daughter acts as if she lived in the tree all along - a trait "distinctively Greek", he argued.
 He also reported a Turkish variant where her abode is a cypress tree, and 7 other texts found in Greece.
+In another book, Dawkins noted that in "all these Greek" stories, the heroine is not the tree itself, but an inhabitant of the tree.

 One of the Greek variants was collected from Iannina by Austrian consul Johann Georg von Hahn, with the title Das Lorbeerkind ("The Laurel Child").
 In this tale, a childless mother prays for a child, even if it is a leaf of a laurel tree.
 She gives birth to a leaf that is washed away and plants itself on the ground, becoming a golden-leaved laurel tree.
 A prince rests nearby and a maiden comes out of the laurel tree by chanting a command for the tree.
 She is seduced and abandoned by the prince, and trades her clothes for a dervish's garments and horse.
 Another Greek variant was collected by William Roger Paton in Mytilene, from Mersini.